greatvovan/ios-backup-browser/README.md

 The below example shows how to use a custom query to process backup content.

-Create Backup object and obtain the DB:
+In a Python script, create a Backup object and obtain the DB:

 ```python
 from ios_backup import Backup